Vespa dybowskii: Description

 Vespa dybowskii is a small to medium-sized hornet, with workers generally 17 to 24 mm and queens measuring up to 30 mm.
 Its body is mainly black.
 Its head and the sides of the thorax are a reddish brown.

 Distribution

 This species is generally found in temperate areas such as Japan, Russia and Korea, as well as China.

-Behaviours
+Behaviour

 Vespa dybowskii usually nests in above-ground cavities.
 The nest envelope is usually tubular-imbricate (envelope consisting of sections which run lengthwise).

 One unique aspect in this species is that it is a social parasite of Vespa crabro and sometimes Vespa simillima.
 The queen of Vespa dybowskii takes over the nest of the initial species, and somehow induces the workers to raise her own brood.
 Eggs of V. dybowskii may survive in foreign species nests partly due to being chemically transparent.
 Vespa dybowskii however, can establish the nest either by the independent foundation like as other hornets, but it can also raise young through the usurpation of the nests of Vespa crabro or Vespa simillima.

 This species is said to be strongly defensive.